Menu

 The Mind Control Lab

-The Mind Control Lab (MCL) is dedicated to investigating and decoding the mysteries of the human mind—the most powerful resource we have—specifically as it relates to harnessing and using this extraordinary and invisible force to exceed our aspirations and live more successfully in a world rife with distraction, angst, uncertainty, and ever-evolving socio-technological influences.
+The Mind Control Lab (MCL) is dedicated to investigating and decoding the mysteries of the human mind – the most powerful resource we have – specifically as it relates to harnessing and using this extraordinary and invisible force to exceed aspirations and live more successfully in a world rife with distraction, angst, uncertainty, and ever-evolving socio-technological influences.

-Mind Control, in this context, should not be confused with the sinister term "brainwashing."
-Rather, it refers to the science of directing, training, and using the mind to rethink our thinking, so that we can achieve the success we desire in our professional and personal lives.
+Mind control, in this context, should not be confused with the sinister term "brainwashing."
+Rather, it refers to the science of directing, training, and using our minds to our advantage.
+Consider: we live in our own minds.
+It follows, then, that if we want to rethink our thinking, overcome what's holding us back, or achieve the success we desire, we must first get mind control.

 HOW TO APPLY